GilOliveira/schemadotorg/docs/NOTES.md

 # Todo

-Check that subtyping is working with JSON-LD for events.

 Schema.org Blueprints Taxonomy module

 - Possibly do not use range includes for taxonomy term relationship.
   - Hard code vocabulary.
-  - Map articles tags to keywords.

 Tests